-1. Activity Period
+2. Activity Period

-The activity period for the Programs is 15 months, beginning on July 1 and ending on September 30 of the following year.
+The activity period for the Programs is 15 months, beginning on July 1 of the program year and ending on September 30 of the following year.
 The timeline provides three months beyond the contribution period, to September 30, for the nonprofit to expend all contributions received.
 The activity period and project timeframe are the same.

-2. Contribution Period
+3. Contribution Period

-The contribution period coincides with the State fiscal year and is only 12 months, starting July 1 and ending on June 30 of the following year.
+The contribution period also coincides with the State Fiscal Year and is only 12 months, starting July 1 of the program year and ending on June 30 of the following year.
 All contributions must be received by the nonprofit organization by June 30.
 The Department will monitor contributions and may request updates or additional information about the status of contributions throughout the Project.
-However, agencies are advised not to accept contributions until the Department's official award letter is received.
+However, agencies are advised not to formally accept contributions until the Department's official award letter is received.